 We are proud to be one of the 15% of veterinary clinics in America that is AAHA accredited.
 This means we let the inspectors come through every 2 years to evaluate our standards of care, our facility, our practices, and so on.
 When Dr. Sutton first got certified the AAHA inspector commented to her that Tequesta Veterinary Clinic was the fastest approval she had done in her 12 years of doing AAHA inspections.
 (When Dr. Sutton says she is Type A, she means it!)
 When clients are anxious about anesthesia, Dr. Sutton is happy to discuss our protocols and give the client a tour of our facility.
 We LOVE clients who want the best for their pets and are involved in the pet’s medical choices.
 We are never offended by clients who question our protocols or wish to have a tour of our hospital.
 AAHA just came out with a 2020 AAHA Anesthesia Guidelines.
 Clients can find AAHA 2020 Anesthesia Guidelines with a simple Google search.
 Know that we pride ourselves on our anesthesia protocols.

 Dr. Sutton incorporates local anesthesia into nearly all of her procedures for your pet’s safety and comfort.
 Nerve blocks are particularly important as they allow us to keep a pet on a very light plane of anesthesia.
 A light plane of anesthesia helps keep the pet’s blood pressure normal under anesthesia and helps the pet maintain body temperature.
 Additionally, nerve blocks provide post-op analgesia.
-Dr. Joi uses bupivicaine which typically lasts 6 hours.
+Dr. Joi uses bupivicaine which typically lasts at least 6 hours.
 She adds in buprenorphine to her dental nerve blocks which triples the duration of local anesthesia post-dental extraction.
 She gets nerve blocks in early to keep your pet from being in pain.
 Dental nerve blocks are FREE.
 Local anesthesia (bupivicaine splashes) into soft tissue surgery is FREE.
-If Dr Jen (our traveling surgeon) uses Nocita (a 72-hour local anesthetic) for orthopedic surgery, there is a fee as Nocita is quite pricey.
+If we use Nocita (a 72-hour local anesthetic) it is $140.
+We love Nocita, but it is extremely expensive.

 We’ve recently added new “habits” as we wish to incorporate the use of pre-operative oral meds for our patients, particularly our senior patients.
 Oral melatonin is a good pre-op sedative with no side effects that have been shown to decrease stress and lower anesthetic requirements for pets.
 Additionally, they sleep better the night before surgery.
 Melatonin is particularly helpful for “skeptical” patients who get anxious in the clinic environment.
 Middle-aged to senior and anxious pets will get melatonin pre-op (the night before) and the night post-op.
 Older pets don’t get back to a normal sleeping pattern as well as the typical young pet.
 Old pets have a lower melatonin surge in the evening compared to young pets.
 We also send a dose of pantoprazole (aka Protonix) for clients to give the night before to quell the tummy upset that can occur with anesthetics.
 Finally, we send a dose of gabapentin for clients to give the morning of anesthesia, a couple of hours before arrival at the clinic.
 These are all at NO CHARGE to clients.
 We wish to always stay at the forefront of anesthesia and best practices to keep your sweetie as safe and comfortable as possible.

 Finally, Dr. Sutton rarely is more than 10 steps away from a pet under anesthesia.
 Many hospitals will schedule appointments for doctors during that doctor’s dental procedures.
 If Dr. Sutton is doing procedures (as she does Monday through Friday each morning), you won’t likely find her at the front of the building.
 She will be in the back if a pet is under anesthesia.
-Dr. Correa, Dr. Raymond and Dr. Moore see appointments all day long, but Dr. Sutton sees appointments in the afternoon or once her surgeries and dentals are completed.
+Dr. Sutton sees appointments in the afternoon or once her surgeries and dentals are completed.
 We treat anesthesia with the respect it deserves.